-On early dismissal days, After-care will begin at 12:15 PM and end at 6:00 PM.
-Lunch will be offered.
+On early dismissal days, After-care will begin at 12:15 PM and end at 5:45 PM.
+Lunch may be offered.
 Order forms will be sent home prior to that day in the Wednesday newsletter.
 Payment must be received by the date requested in order to receive lunch.